Al Qaeda group fights back against Syria rebel assault

 "These people who died, who is to blame?
 We are!
 They say Homs is under siege, that there's no way to Homs.
 That's not true.
 There is a way from the north," one rebel shouted.
 "The whole campaign they launched here (in the countryside) is just so they can collect money."

-(Additional reporting by Oliver Holmes in Cordoba, Spain, Gabriela Baczysnka in Moscow, Dasha Afanasieva in Istanbul, Erika Solomon in Beirut and Roberta Rampton in Washington; Editing by Peter Graff and Andrew Hay)
+(Additional reporting by Oliver Holmes in Cordoba, Spain, Gabriela Baczysnka in Moscow, Dasha Afanasieva in Istanbul and Erika Solomon in Beirut; Editing by Peter Graff)